hantsy/java-sandbox/docs/switch-pattern-matching.md

 # Switch pattern matching example

-Java 17 adds type as case parameter in the switch pattern matching, note it is a **preview** feature of Java 17.
+Java 17 adds type as case parameters in the switch pattern matching.

+> NOTE: It is a **preview** feature of Java 17.

 ```java